connexcs/docs/docs/customer/customer.md

 ### Dialogs

 The **Dialogs** tab shows the active calls on the account so you can easily see active calls with one click.

+### Alerts

+Create **Alerts** to create alarms and disable accounts autonomously for problematic customers as needed.

+Title: describe what the alert is for
+EmailPhone: apply the alert to this customer
+Area: select the parameter which triggers the alert
+Operator: greater than, less than, or equal to the threshold
+Threshold: the limit to trigger the alert, in units related to the selected Area above Reset Threshold: retriggers alert at the new limit Sample Period: how frequent the alert is sent
+Penalty: autonomously disable the account for the selected time frame (system will automatically enable after the time period has elapsed)

+![alt text][alerts]

 ### Payments